Active case

 Tope Leyimu participated in a community forum discussing the possible health risks chemical hair relaxers may have on women’s health.
 The panel discussed recent scientific studies and the alleged link between the increased risk of developing certain cancers after using these products.
 Watch more from CBS News.

-In 2022, the Journal of the National Cancer Institute published a study that found an increased risk of uterine cancer in women who use chemical hair relaxers and straighteners.
-Endometrial cancer is a type of uterine cancer.
-In the study, 94.7% of reported uterine cancer cases were classified as endometrial cancer.
+In 2024, the Journal of the National Cancer Institute published a study that found an increased risk of uterine cancer in women who use chemical hair relaxers and straighteners.
+The study linked endocrine-disrupting chemicals (EDCs) in hair relaxers to higher rates of aggressive uterine fibroids and ovarian cancer.
+Black women were affected more than other groups

 Endometrial cancer begins in the lining of the uterus, called the endometrium.
 Endometrial cancer often causes symptoms early on.
 This can, thankfully, lead to early diagnosis and treatment.
 However, the primary treatment for endometrial cancer is a hysterectomy.
 A hysterectomy is a surgical procedure that removes the uterus and cervix.
 Women who require this procedure may be eligible for a hair relaxer hysterectomy lawsuit.